justbetter/akeneo-readonly/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email vincent@justbetter.nl instead of using the issue tracker.
+If you discover any security related issues, please email security@justbetter.nl instead of using the issue tracker.